 Step 1: Choose an Investment Fund Provider

-To get the ball rolling, you will need to take your pick from a handful of good UK stockbrokers that allows you to invest in funds.
+To get the ball rolling, you will need to take your pick from a handful of good stockbrokers that allows you to invest in funds.
 To help you along the way, you’ll find our top five rated investment fund platforms listed in the section below.

 1. eToro - 145 + funds to invest in

 If you're looking to inject money into an investment fund for the very first time, it might be worth considering user-friendly platform eToro.
 The broker - which is regulated by the FCA, ASIC, and CySEC, makes the fund investment process super-easy.
 You can deposit funds with a debit/credit card, e-wallet, or bank account - and quickly verify your account by uploading your passport or driver's license.

 With eToro you can get started with a $200 (about £160) deposit and the broker offers hundreds of investment funds from a range of sectors.

 Once you are all set up, you will then have heaps of investment funds to choose from.
 These all come in the form of ETFs, which means you can enter and exit a trade whenever you wish.
 This also means that you can buy invest in funds without paying any trading commissions.
 Instead, it's only the spread that you need to look out for.
 As minimum investments start at just $25 (about £20), you can create a highly diversified portfolio of funds.

 Transfer out fee: $5 (£4)